HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## Procedure

-In this example, you willl learn and create a realm, a user, client scopes, and client inside the Keycloak app.
+In this example, you will learn and create a realm, a user, client scopes, and client inside the Keycloak app.

+Note: The screenshots were captured using the Keycloak version 25.0.

 1. Login to Keycloak.
-2. Click the `Master` dropdown and click **Create Realm**.
+2. Click the **Keycloak** dropdown menu the top left corner, then click **Create Realm**.

       ![alt text](../../assets/images/keyrealm.png)